comuline/api/README.md

-# Jadwal KRL API
+# @comuline/api

 An API to get the schedule of KRL commuter line in Jakarta and Yogyakarta using [Elsyia](https://elysiajs.com/) and [Bun](https://bun.sh/), deployed to [Render](https://render.com/).
-This API is primarily used on [jadwal-krl.com](https://jadwal-krl.com/) web app ([source code](https://github.com/abielzulio/jadwal-krl)).
+This API is primarily used on the [web app](https://comuline.com/) ([source code](https://github.com/comuline/web)).

 ### How does it work?

 This API uses a daily cron job (at 00:00) to fetch the schedule of KRL commuter line in Jakarta and Yogyakarta from the official website of PT.
 KAI.
 The data is then processed and stored in a PostgreSQL database and cached in a Redis (for every once read request).
-All endpoints can be found in the [docs](https://www.api.jadwal-krl.com/docs).
+All endpoints can be found in the [docs](https://www.api.comuline.com/docs).

 ### Technology stacks